 Preparing for your appointment

-If you have an anal fissure, you're likely to start by seeing your family doctor or a general practitioner.
-You may be referred to a gastroenterologist or a colon and rectal surgeon.
+If you have an anal fissure, you may be referred to a doctor who specializes in digestive diseases (gastroenterologist) or a colon and rectal surgeon.

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.